EliGurarie/EliGurarie.github.io/_pages/labmembers.md

     image_caption: "Sagnik"
     alt: "Sagnik Nandy"
     title: "Sagnik Nandy"
-    excerpt: "Transitioning from being a biotechnologist to a wildlife (quantitative) ecologist!
-I am broadly interested in spatial ecology and particularly in movement of animals.
-Integrating data from different sources to understand the causes and consequences of movement fascinates me.
-I want to explore the cognitive and social drivers of movement decision-making in barren-ground caribou.
-I am drawn to understanding (and hopefully developing someday) statistical and mathematical tools.
-I have a knack for studying organisms in extreme environments (particularly cold!)
-When not working, I daydream about climbing snowy peaks and high mountain passes in the Himalaya."
+    excerpt: "Sagnik is a Ph.D. student broadly interested in spatial ecology and particularly in movement of animals, exploring the cognitive and social drivers of movement decision-making in barren-ground caribou, and hopes to deeply understand and eventually help develop statistical and mathematical tools.
+When not working, Sagnik daydreams about climbing snowy peaks and high mountain passes in the Himalaya."
-  - image_path: /assets/people/sydney.jpg
+  - image_path: /assets/people/melinda.jpg
-    image_caption: "Sydney casually captured a bobcat"
+    image_caption: "Melinda takes rabbit diseases seriously"
-    alt: "Sydney Opel"
+    alt: "Melinda"
-    title: "Sydney Opel"
+    title: "Melinda Houtman"
-    excerpt: "Sydney is a Master's student with an interest in carnivore conservation and ecology.
-Her goal is to seek a better understanding of movement, behavior and trophic interactions of carnivores to aid in the protection and conservation of carnivores in their native habitats."
+    excerpt: "Melinda is a master’s student co-advised by [Dr. Jonathan Cohen](https://www.esf.edu/faculty/cohen/index.php).
+Melinda is joining the New England Cottontail project where she will be using cellular tracking technology to determine nest site characteristics of these elusive rabbits.
+She comes to ESF from California where she worked for three seasons with endangered Riparian Brush Rabbits."

 others:
   - image_path: /assets/people/anna.jpg